J0vid/Colormesh/README.md

 # Colormesh
-An R package for extraction of color data from digital images.
+An R package for generating consensus shaped specimen images and the extraction of color data from digital images.

 ## Installation

-The following example code will guide you through the process of using Colormesh to extract color from your digital photos.
+The following example code will guide you through the process of using Colormesh to transform images to a consensus specimen shape and extract color from these images.
 The process of using Colormesh is divided into three major sections below: Preparing CSV Files, Image Processing, and Color Sampling.
-Image processing includes both landmark placement and image deformation (genertion of a consensus shape specimen).
-The Image Processing section is further divided into two subsections: one describing image processing within the Colormesh environment nad the other showing how to import files with varying amounts of processing performed externally.
+Image processing includes both landmark placement and image transformation (genertion of a consensus shape specimen).
+The Image Processing section is further divided into two subsections: Landmark placement and generating consensus shaped images.
+Each subsection offers two options: the first demonstrating the respective processes within the Colormesh environment and the second describing the importation of the required files that were generated externally.
 Because some users may already be familiar with existing geometric morphometric software, we have enabled Colormesh to import files typically generatied by external processing (e.g., TPS files).
 Colormesh can be used regardless of the level of image processing that has been completed externally.
 The external processing examples provided below used the *TPS Series* software by James Rohlf, availble for free at the Stonybrook Morphometrics website (http://www.sbmorphometrics.org/).

-## Installing Colormesh from github
+### Installing Colormesh from github
 ```r
 ## Need to make sure this is updated
 devtools::install_github("https://github.com/J0vid/Colormesh")